February 2, 2026

-You can get free phone service in two ways in the U.S: Through a federal program like Lifeline, which provides eligible low-income individuals with free or discounted wireless phone service (emphasis on the eligible part), or through a free phone service provider, like TextNow.
+You can get free phone service in two ways in the U.S: Through a federal program like Lifeline, which provides eligible low-income individuals with discounted or free wireless phone service (emphasis on the eligible part), or through a free phone service provider, like TextNow.

 To determine which option works best for you, we put together a handy guide on how to get free phone service, what the requirements are, and the pros and cons of each option.